|

 -

-Transfer the money into a
+the investment earnings into a

 Registered Retirement Savings Plan (RRSP)

 to help you save for your retirement.
+(Your contributions in

 -